 Is it Safe to Travel When Pregnant?

-Travel when pregnant is safe; however, each pregnancy can be different.
-If there is a history of complications or there is concern with your pregnancy, be extra careful before travelling especially if this is going to be a long journey.
+Traveling when you are pregnant is generally safe if you have a healthy pregnancy.
+However, each pregnancy can be different, and if there is a history of complications be extra careful before traveling, especially for a long journey.

-The ideal time for any long distance traveling or any oversea travels during your pregnancy is during the second trimester as in most cases most people will be passed the morning sickness of the first trimester.
-The third trimester or the later stages of pregnancy is better spent closer to home in case of any emergency.
+The ideal time for any long-distance travel or for any overseas travel is during the second trimester.
+In most cases, most people will pass the morning sickness stage of the first trimester.
+The third trimester or the later stages of pregnancy is best spent closer to home, in case of any emergency.